 - While the exact name isn't used, the Force Mage's "Fist of the Maker" spell in Dragon Age II is similarly evocative.

 - Mas Oyama, Korean-born (but spent most of his life in Japan) Karateka was nicknamed "Godhand."
-He is the probable trope-maker.

 - Hirohito Furui, the keyboard player from the J-Rock band GARNET CROW, is nicknamed "Godhand" for his playing skill.